jmcnally17/pacman-old/README.md

 - Eating one pellet is worth 10 points
 - Eating every pellet completes the current level
 - After completing a level, the board is reset to its original configuration, except for Pac-Man's lives and the players score
-- Collecting one power up is worth 50 points
+- Eating one power up is worth 50 points
-- Collecting a power up scares all unscared ghosts for 5 seconds
+- Eating a power up scares all unscared ghosts for 5 seconds
-- Collecting a power up has no effect on scared ghosts
+- Eating a power up has no effect on scared ghosts
 - Colliding with a scared ghost is worth 200 points and resets the ghosts position
 - Colliding with a ghost that is not scared decreases Pac-Man's lives by 1 and resets character positions on the board
 - Colliding with a ghost that is not scared with no extra lives left ends the game